json-everything/json-everything/CONTRIBUTING.md

 Jetbrains Rider (comes with the Resharper stuff built-in), VS Code with your favorite extensions, or any basic text editor and a command line would work just fine.
 You do you.

+## Running Tests

+The tests can be run with any runner.
+They do have quite a lot of output, which caused some problems with the results analyzer in the server build.

+To address this, the test output has been disabled, but it can be re-enabled locally by setting the `JSON_EVERYTHING_TEST_OUTPUT` environment variable to "True".

 ## Code Style & Releases

 Whie I do have an `.editorconfig` that most editors should respect, please feel free to add any code contributions using your own coding style.
 Trying to conform to someone else's style can be a headache and confusing, and I prefer working code over pretty code.
 I find it's easier for contributors if I make my own style adjustments after a contribution rather than forcing conformance to my preferences.